Doctor Parminderjeet S. Sandhu and Co-Defendant Admit Roles in Health Care Fraud Scheme • STL.News

 Under terms of the plea agreement, if the court accepts the plea, each defendant will be sentenced to 18 months in prison.
 In addition, Sandhu and Singh have each agreed to pay $1,162,253 in restitution.
 Sandhu has agreed to forfeiture of $829,561 and Singh has agreed to forfeiture of $332,692.
 Sentencing is scheduled for April 28, 2020.

-U.S. Attorney Carpenito credited special agents of the FBI, under the direction of Special Agent in Charge Ehrie, the Warren County Prosecutor’s Office, under the direction of Prosecutor James L. Pfeiffer, and the Hackettstown and Roxbury police departments with the investigation leading to today’s guilty pleas.
+U.S. Attorney Carpenito credited special agents of the FBI, under the direction of Special Agent in Charge Ehrie; the Warren County Prosecutor’s Office, under the direction of Prosecutor James L. Pfeiffer; the New Jersey State Police, under the direction of Col. Patrick J. Callahan; and the Hackettstown, Roxbury and Washington Township police departments with the investigation leading to today’s guilty pleas.

 The government is represented by Assistant U.S. Attorney Joseph N. Minish of the U.S. Attorney’s Office’s Asset Recovery and Money Laundering Unit.